casagooo/tdt/README.md

 ] as const;
 ```

-#### 4. Perspectives of the testing
+#### 4. Testing Perspectives
-This specifies how to generate test cases.
-In general, all of test cases must be defined based on the perspective, what to check in testing.
-Therefore, all tests in this tool are generated according to specified perspectives.
+This determines the approach for generating test cases.
+Typically, test cases should be formulated based on a specific perspective or focus.
+Hence, this tool generates all test cases in alignment with the provided perspectives.

 ###### Example:
 ```